 Variable Interest Rate

 A GFE is a document that includes the breakdown of approximate payments due upon the closing of a loan.
 A GFE helps borrowers shop and compare costs of loans with lenders.
 Please note, the borrower is not obligated to accept the loan just because they received a GFE.
+The following are examples of the fees you will see:

 A promise in a commercial loan that certain activities will or will not be carried out or that certain thresholds will be met.